What Matters in Hierarchical Search for Combinatorial Reasoning Problems?

-The abstract structure of real-world tasks captures the essence of reasoning.
-Therefore, our study targets solving discrete combinatorial reasoning environments, a category that includes many NP-hard problems, such as the Traveling Salesman Problem \cite{applegate2006traveling}, the Knapsack Problem \cite{kellerer2004knapsack}, the Rubik's Cube \cite{singmaster1981notes}, or the Sudoku \cite{yato2003complexity}.
-Specifically, in our experiments, we use the \textit{Rubik's Cube, Sokoban, N-Puzzle, and Inequality Theorem Proving (INT)} \cite{int}.
-These are classical benchmarks, explored in various planning works \cite{agnostelli, ksubs}, and are known to be NP-hard \cite{Demain, pspace_soko, npuzzle}.
-Descriptions of these environments are in Appendix \ref{appendix:environments}.
+Our study targets solving combinatorial environments -- domains in which the number of possible configurations or decisions grows exponentially with the problem size, making them highly challenging to solve.
+This class includes several NP-hard problems, such as the Traveling Salesman Problem \citep{applegate2006traveling}, the Rubik's Cube \citep{singmaster1981notes}, Sokoban \citep{pspace_soko}, or solving non-linear inequalities \citep{DBLP:journals/siamcomp/Sahni74}.
+To efficiently solve combinatorial problems an algorithm should have the following key properties:

-The combinatorial reasoning environments are typically characterized by an enormous space of possible configurations, making learning without priors or handcrafted dense rewards prohibitively challenging\footnote{For instance, we trained a PPO \cite{schulman2017proximal} agent to solve the Rubik's Cube, but, unsurprisingly, it failed to make any progress due to never reaching the goal in the haystack of $4.3\times 10^{19}$ states, hence never observing a positive reward.
-This would be the case for any algorithm that learns goal-reaching.} Similarly, the space complexity usually limits the number of configurations that can be observed in training.
-Hence, the solver cannot expect that it will eventually visit a closely located state again, which is essential for methods like \cite{sorb, DBLP:conf/nips/HuangLS19, DBLP:conf/nips/LeeKJK22}.
-Therefore it follows that the following conditions are necessary for an algorithm to be efficient in solving combinatorial problems:
+\begin{enumerate} \item \textbf{Learning from offline data.} Since combinatorial reasoning environments are characterized by a large space of possible configurations, learning without priors or handcrafted dense rewards is infeasible\footnote{For instance, we tested PPO \citep{schulman2017proximal} on the Rubik's Cube, but, unsurprisingly, it failed to make any progress due to never reaching the goal in the haystack of $4.3\times 10^{19}$ states, hence never observing a positive reward. } Thus, the algorithm has to be able to learn from additional offline data, such as demonstrations. \item \textbf{Combinatorial space abstraction.} The space complexity significantly restricts the fraction of observable states.
+As a result, it is unrealistic to expect repeated visits to nearby states, an assumption that some approaches implicitly rely on. \item \textbf{Planning.} Methods that don’t use search and follow a single action trajectory are inherently limited by computational complexity, since they can perform only a constant number of operations before choosing an action.
+Solving NP-hard problems within a fixed computation budget is computationally infeasible \citep{DBLP:conf/nips/BruckG87}. \end{enumerate}

-\begin{enumerate} \item \textbf{Learning from offline demonstrations} Finding a solution through exploration is prohibitively hard in combinatorial environments.
-Thus, the algorithm has to be able to learn from demonstrations. \item \textbf{Generalization} The algorithm will typically visit a given state only once, so it needs to generalize well across the state space. \item \textbf{Planning} The algorithm needs a planning module as it cannot scale in solving NP-hard problems \cite{DBLP:conf/nips/BruckG87} within a fixed computation budget. \end{enumerate}